.

 • December 10th - A Vision for Change: Calls to action to eliminate gender-based violence, harassment and discrimination in Canadian politics.

 Online Survey - to collect experiences & stories of harassment in politics for women, gender nonbinary and racially and culturally diverse people while they are campaigning, when they are in office or what dissuaded them from entering politics - to inform a public awareness campaign & strategies for action.
+Plans are underway to update and expand this survey to include all of Atlantic Canada and more diverse audiences.

 Healing Retreats for Service Providers: